anpham6/chrome-docs/source/document/plugins/settings.rst

     }
   }

 .. warning:: ``eval`` is a global setting for all users.
-Unsafe execution is disabled by default.
+Any unsafe execution is disabled by default.

 Using built-in transformer
 ==========================

-External plugins per package have to be pre-installed from NPM and are not available for auto-install.
+External plugins per package have to be pre-installed from NPM and may not be available for auto-install.

 ::